-- A. All travel requests must conform to applicable provisions of Policies 3.30 and 3.40. - B. Personnel traveling at Authority expense shall, consistent with the provisions of Policies 3.30 and 3.40, use the most economical means available to affect the travel.
+- A. All travel requests must conform to applicable provisions of Policies 3.30 and 3.40, - B. Personnel traveling at Authority expense shall, consistent with the provisions of Policies 3.30 and 3.40, use the most economical means available to affect the travel.

+1. TRAVELER:

-1. TRAVELER: Travelers Name: Mark Burchyett Dept: 016 Position: F Board Member F President/CEO F Ger n.
-Counsel T All other Authority employees (does not require execu itive committee administrator approval) 2.
-DATE OF REQUEST: 2/3/2016 PLANNED DATE OF DEPARTUR E/RETURN: 5/21/2016 / 5/25/2016 DESTINATIONS/PURPOSE (Provide detailed explanation as to the post of paper as necessary): Destination:Austin, Texas Explanation: ourpose of the trip- continue on extra sheets 116 Association of Local Govt Conference 4.
-PROJECTED OUT-OF-TOWN TRAVEL EXPENSES A. TRANSPORTATION COSTS: AIRFARE OTHER TRANSPORTATION (Taxi, Train, Car Rental) B. LODGING C. MEALS D. SEMINAR AND CONFERENCE FEES E. ENTERTAINMENT (If applicable) F. OTHER INCIDENTAL EXPENSES TOTAL PROJECTED TRAVEL EXPENSE \$ 400 \$ 280 \$ 540 \$ 200 \$ 450 \$ 1,970 CERTIFICATION BY TRAVELER By my signature below, I certif fy that the above listed out-of-town travel and associated expenses conform to the Authority's Policies 3.30 and 3.40 a and are reasonable and directly related to the Authority's business.
-Travelers Signature: Date: 2-/3//6 Clerk's signature is required).
-By my signature below, I certify the following: 1.
-I have conscientiously reviewed the above out-of-town travel reconcerned out-of-town travel and all identified expenses and Authority's business and reasonable in comparison to the anticity.
-3. The concerned out-of-town travel and all identified expenses concerned out-of-town travel and all identified expenses concerned out-of-town travel and all identified expenses concerned out-of-town travel. quest and the details provided on the reverse.
-The necessary for the advancement of the sipated benefit to the Authority.
-Administrator's Signature: Date: AUTHORITY CLERK CERTIFICATION ON BEHALF OF E 1 XECUTIVE COMMITTEE
+Travelers Name: Mark Burch nyett Dept: 01 6 Position: F Board Member T President/CEO en.
+Counsel Chief Auditor T All other Authori ty employees (does not require exe cutive committee administr rator approval) 2.
+DATE OF REQUEST: 2/3/2010 B PLANNED DATE OF DEPARTU RE/RETURN: 5/21/201 6 / 5/25/2016 DESTINATIONS/PURPOSE (Pr of paper as necessary): ovide detailed explanation as to the e purpose of the trip- cont inue on extra sheets Destination:Austin, Texas Explanation: Purpose: 2016 Association of Local Govt Conference 4.
+PROJECTED OUT-OF-TOWN T A. TRANSPORTATION CO AIRFARE \$ 400 RTATION (Taxi, Train, Car Rental) \$ 400 \$ 280 B. LODGING · · · · · · · · · · · · · · · · · · · \$ 540

+C. MEALS

+- D. SEMINAR AND CONFERENCE FEES

+- E. ENTERTAINMENT (If applicable)

+- F. OTHER INCIDENTAL EXPENSES TOTAL PROJECTED TRAVEL EXPENSE

+CERTIFICATION BY TRAVELER By my signature below, I certify that the above listed out-of-town travel and associated expenses conform to the Authority's Policies 3.30 and 3.40 and are reasonable and directly related to the Authority's business.
+2-13/16 and the second Date:

+Travelers Signature:

+CERTIFICATION BY ADMINISTRATOR (Where Administrator is the Executive Committee, the Authority Clerk's signature is required).

+- By my signature below, I certify the following: - 1.
+I have conscientiously reviewed the above out-of-town travel request and the details provided on the reverse. - 2.
+The concerned out-of-town travel and all identified expenses are necessary for the advancement of the Authority's business and reasonable in comparison to the anticipated benefit to the Authority. - 3.
+The concerned out-of-town travel and all identified expenses conform to the requirements and intent of Authority's Policies 3.30 and 3.40.

+Administrator's Signature:

+Date:

+Runde Whoever clerk's the r assistant auttend Text?hereby certify that this document was approved (Please leave blank.
+Whoever clerk's the r neeting will insert the eir name and fitle .) , by the Executive e Committee at its 2- 8-16 meeting.

-2 - 8 - 16 (Leave blank and we will insert the meeting date.)
+(Leave blank and we will insert the meeting date.)